Lesson 7 of 9

 Step 3: Check status and download

-When the status is completed, the response includes a download URL for the output file.
+When the status is completed, use GET /v1/transcodes/JOB_ID/download to get a signed download URL for the output file.

 Common API Patterns